Kodylow/old-hermes/README.md

 <img src="assets/hermes_nostrich.png" width="500">

-# Hermes: A Noncustodial Lightning Address Messenger w/Fedimint
+# Hermes: A Lightning Address Messenger w/Fedimint

-Hermes is a non-custodial, asynchronous lightning address server that uses Fedimint Ecash on the backend.
+Hermes is an asynchronous lightning address server that uses Fedimint Ecash on the backend.
 The protocol flow of Hermes is as follows:

 ## Registration